 Whatever the flaws, porcelain veneers from Dr. Schmitt can give you a perfect smile.

-At Schmitt Dental in Clarksville and Brentwood, we can place porcelain veneers in just two appointments.
+At Schmitt Dental in Clarksville, we can place porcelain veneers in just two appointments.

 What Are Porcelain Veneers?

 The concept of porcelain veneers is similar to the veneers used in furniture, where a thin layer of high-quality wood is used to cover lesser wood beneath.
 Porcelain veneers are thin shells of dental porcelain that are placed over the front surfaces of your natural teeth.
 Veneers can mask all sorts of flaws with your teeth: gaps, misshapen teeth, uneven teeth, stained teeth, chips, etc.

 At Schmitt Dental, we use only porcelain for our veneers because its appearance closely resembles that of tooth enamel, and it is very durable and stain-resistant.

 What Problems Can Veneers Fix?